Fluorescent-lamp formats: US energy-saving tubes

-In the 1970s, 34-watt energy-saving F40T12 4-foot fluorescent lamps were intoroduced in the US.
-In the 1980's, T8 32-watt versions were introduced, but unlike the T8 tubes introduced in Europe, the T8s are not retrofits and require new matching ballasts to drive them, while some T12s can use the older ballasts.
-Running a T8 tube with a ballast for T12 will reduce lamp life and can increase energy consumption.
-Conversely, a T12 tube on a T8 ballast will usually draw too much power and so may burn out the ballast, unless it is within the range that the particular model of electronic ballast can compensate for.
+In the 1970s, 34-watt energy-saving F40T12 fluorescent lamps were intoroduced in the United States.
+In the 1980s, T8 32-watt lamps were introduced, but unlike the T8 tubes introduced in Europe, these T8s are not retrofits and require new matching ballasts to drive them.
+These ballasts were originally magnetic, but most today are electronic.
+The energy-saving T12 lamps are made to operate on ballasts designed for 40-watt F40T12 lamps, though some F40T12 ballasts are not be designed to operate these lamps, and can overheat if energy-saving lamps are used.
+Running an energy-saving T8 tube with a ballast for T12 will reduce lamp life and can increase energy consumption.
+Conversely, a T12 tube on a T8 ballast will usually draw too much power and so may burn out the ballast, unless it is within the range that particular ballast can compensate for.
 The tube type should always match the markings on the light fixture.

 T5 tubes

 In the 1990s, longer T5 tubes were designed in Europe (making it to North America in the 2000s), in addition to the shorter ones (mentioned above) already in use worldwide.
-Like the European modular furniture, display cabinets, ceiling tile grids, etc. they were designed for, these are based on multiples of the 300 mm "metric foot" instead of the 12 in imperial foot, but are all 37 mm shorter to allow space for the lampholder connections within the 300 mm modular units, and for much easier insertion into and removal from troffer lights within the grid.
+Like the European modular furniture, display cabinets, ceiling tile grids, etc. they were designed for, these are based on multiples of the 300 mm "metric foot" instead of the 12 in imperial foot, but are all 37 mm shorter to allow space for the lampholder connections within the 300 mm modular units, and for much easier insertion into and removal from troffer lights within a grid.

 The T5 diameter is nearly 40% smaller than T8 lamps and almost 60% smaller than T12 lamps.
 T5 lamps have a G5 base (bi-pin with 5 mm spacing), even for high-output (HO and VHO) tubes.